MirageNet/Mirage/doc/Articles/Guides/IDs.md

 # Got ID?

+## NetId

+Mirage uses uint for NetId.
+Every NetworkIdentity is assigned a NetId when it is being spawned.
+Mirage uses the id when passing messages between client and server to tell which object is the recipient of the message.

-## Asset Id
+## Prefab Hash

-Mirage uses GUID for Asset Ids.
-Every prefab with a NetworkIdentity component has an Asset Id, which is simply Unity's AssetDatabase.AssetPathToGUID converted to 16 bytes.
-Mirage needs that to know which prefabs to spawn.
+The prefab hash is used to uniquely identify each prefab so that they can be spawned over the network.
+Mirage create the prefab hash by taking a 32 bit hash of the Asset path.
+The path is found using [AssetDatabase.GetAssetPath](https://docs.unity3d.com/ScriptReference/AssetDatabase.GetAssetPath.html)

 ## Scene Id

-Mirage uses uint for Scene Ids.
+Mirage uses ulong for Scene Ids.
 Every game object with a NetworkIdentity in the scene (hierarchy) is assigned a scene id in OnPostProcessScene.
 Mirage needs that to distinguish scene objects from each other, because Unity has no unique id for different game objects in the scene.

-## Network Instance Id (a.k.a.
-NetId)

-Mirage uses uint for NetId.
-Every NetworkIdentity is assigned a NetId in NetworkIdentity.OnStartServer, or after spawning it.
-Mirage uses the id when passing messages between client and server to tell which object is the recipient of the message.

-## Connection Id

-Every network connection has a connection id, which is assigned by the low level Transport layer.
-Connection id 0 is reserved for the local connection when the server is also a client (host)